 Additionally, Dusty was assigned to Echo Platoon, one of a dozen platoons that comprise SEAL Team 4.
 As Team 4 operates in Central and South America, Echo Platoon was gearing up for what would be Dusty’s first deployment to Panama in August of 1995.
 In his off time he was getting extra qualifications so as to be a greater asset to his platoon.

-Dusty was proud to have made it through the toughest military training in America and he was excited about his future with the SEALs.
+Dusty was proud to have made it through arguably the toughest military training in the world and he was excited about his future with the SEALs.
 He had a few years of formal Spanish, as well as further learning in both Mexico and Puerto Rico, and he couldn’t wait for his first deployment to Panama.
 He planned to try out for SEAL Team 6 after his second deployment, but that would be another year later.

 Dusty and his swim-buddy, Billy Brown, had trained together for nearly one and a half years.
 As fate would have it, shortly after Dusty was injured during BUD/S training Billy was injured as well.
-They spent a couple months together in rehab before rejoining and later graduating in Class 196.
+They spent a couple of months together in rehab before rejoining and later graduating in Class 196.
 They went to jump school together, were both assigned to Team 4, and even put in the same platoon.
 That fate of having Billy Brown as his assigned swim buddy was the disaster that has led to much heartache and sorrow.